chrisbroski/foundations-of-behavioral-logic/anti-glossary.md

 Anti-Glossary of Intelligence
 =============================

-I've spend a lot of effort selecting terms to build a comprehensive description of intelligence.
-Some commonly used terms are conspicuously absent.
-But is their absence really as conspicuous it should be?
+Behavioral Logic is all about selecting the exact terms needed to describe intelligence concisely and clearly.
+But some commonly used terms are conspicuously absent.
+Is their absence really as conspicuous it should be?
 Probably not.
 So I decided to make a point of listing terms that I believe are unhelpful in the discussions and descriptions of intelligence concepts.

 ## Disqualifying Reasons